Road to Recovery or Circle of Death…Is Foam Rolling Good for You?

 TEST DON’T GUESS!

-• Keep one leg flat on the ground while extending the other straight out in front of you.
+• Keep one leg straight on the ground

 3. IMPROPER USAGE OF THE TOOL